Twelve Years a Slave: Reception and historical value

 It is a singular coincidence that this man was carried to a plantation in the Red River country, that same region where the scene of Tom's captivity was laid; and his account of this plantation, his mode of life there, and some incidents which he describes, form a striking parallel to that history.

 Northup's account confirms Stowe's fictional portrayal of conditions in Louisiana, as the area where Northup was enslaved was close to the fictional setting of Simon Legree's plantation on the Red River.
 Northup expresses other arguments against slavery.
 For instance, Uncle Tom's Cabin focuses on how the legal system prevents even kind owners from treating slaves well and how it releases cruel owners from liabilities for their treatment of slaves.

 Such themes appear in Northup's narrative, too.
 Writing about this work, Eric Herschtal noted that "Slave narratives were never intended to give an unbiased view.
 They were antislavery polemics meant to bring down the institution."
 The fact that these works had a purpose was similar to other published works.

 Herschtal emphasizes that Northup expressed compassion in his account, quoting him: "It is not the fault of the slaveholder that he is cruel," Northup writes, "so much as it is the fault of the system under which he lives."
 Northup's first-person account of his twelve years of bondage captured attention in the national political debate over slavery that took place in the years leading up to the Civil War.
 It drew endorsements from major Northern newspapers, anti-slavery organizations, and evangelical groups.
 It "sold three times as many copies as Frederick Douglass's slave narrative in its first two years."

-Northup's account describes the daily life of slaves at Bayou Boeuf in Louisiana, their diet and living conditions, the relationship between master and slave, and the means that slave catchers used to recapture runaways.
+Northup's account describes in detail the daily life of slaves at Bayou Boeuf in Louisiana, their diet and living conditions, the relationship between master and slave, and the means that slave catchers used to recapture runaways.
 His account shares some details similar to those of authors who were escaped slaves, such as Frederick Douglass, Harriet Jacobs, and William Wells Brown.
-However, Northup was unique in documenting his being kidnapped as a free man from the North and sold into slavery.
+However, Northup was unique in documenting his being kidnapped as a freeman from the North and sold into slavery.
 His perspective was always to compare what he saw to what he knew before while living as a free man in a free state.
 While there were hundreds of such kidnappings, he was among the few persons who gained freedom again.